 Authors: Satoshi Hanamura

 This paper aims to present intuitive imagery of the angular momentum of electrons, which has not been attempted yet.
-As electrons move similarly to a slinky spring, we first discuss the motions of a slinky progressing down a stairway.
-The spin angular momentum under a magnetic field gradient is analogous to a slinky traveling down a stairway inclined perpendicular to the advancing direction.
+As electrons move similarly to a slinky spring, we first discuss the motions of a slinky progressing down an uneven stairway.
+The spin angular momentum under a magnetic field gradient is analogous to a slinky traveling down the uneven stairway inclined perpendicular to the advancing direction (i.e., every step inclined a bit to the left or right side to the advancing direction).
 The study extends our previous work from a single virtual oscillating photon to a particle moving linearly in one direction.
-The entire mass-energy of the electrons is assumed as thermal potential energy.
+The entire mass energy of the electrons is assumed as thermal potential energy.
 Particles (spinors) possessing this energy emit all their energy by radiation, which is then absorbed by a paired spinor particle.
 This transfer of radiative energy is accomplished by a virtual photon enveloping the spinor particles.
-If one electron is a composite of an emitter particle, absorber particles, and transmitter particle, it can discretely move like a slinky spring.
+Although the spinor particle contains both the absorber and emitter depending on its phase, a spinor particle cannot exhibit both the functions simultaneously; therefore, the spinor particle moves similar to a slinky spring.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.